CodeYourFuture/syllabus-archive/others/netlify-hosting-instructions.md

 Edit `package.json` to add `"deploy": "npm run build && netlify deploy --prod --dir ./build"` to the `scripts` object.
 Then you can just run `npm run deploy` and the build and deploy step will both be done for you.
 Be careful when you edit that file, and copy and paste exactly from here!

+# Notes for mentors

+These notes focus on doing deployment via the command line.
+For github-based repos, note that it is also possible to set up netlify using only github and the browser.